DonaldET/DemoDev/docs_sources/003-002-CodingExams.md

 Granular | _Sudoku Game Checker_ | Check rows, columns, and 3x3 cells for duplicates.
 IJSDE | _Problems_ | Programming skills validation examples associated with a job-placement web-site.
 Liveramp | _autoboxing_ | Explores consequences of Java "autoboxing" of primative values, and examines integer comparison in the context of a Java ***Comparator***.
 This is the basis of the article: [https://www.linkedin.com/pulse/pilot-error-java-autoboxing-donald-trummell/](https://www.linkedin.com/pulse/pilot-error-java-autoboxing-donald-trummell/).
 Liveramp | _bitsearch_ | We must count unique 32 bit client IPs accessing our web-site over some time period (a day let’s say).
-This is the basis of the article: [https://www.linkedin.com/pulse/test-driven-development-tdd-really-works-donald-trummell-1c/](https://www.linkedin.com/pulse/test-driven-development-tdd-really-works-donald-trummell-1c/).
-The article show cases **TDD**., and will lead to an article about generating test data (e.g., see [https://queue.acm.org/detail.cfm?id=3355565](https://queue.acm.org/detail.cfm?id=3355565).
+This is the basis of my article: [https://www.linkedin.com/pulse/test-driven-development-tdd-really-works-donald-trummell-1c/](https://www.linkedin.com/pulse/test-driven-development-tdd-really-works-donald-trummell-1c/).
+The article show cases **TDD**., and will lead to an article about generating test data (e.g.., see [https://queue.acm.org/detail.cfm?id=3355565](https://queue.acm.org/detail.cfm?id=3355565).)
 Lumendata | _duplicatechecker_ | Finds duplicate column values in a row.
 PINTR | _expand_ | Write a function that expands a HashMap to an array.
 The HashMap contains a key and a value, from which your function will produce an array with the key repeated the respective number of times.
 Output order of the array does not matter.
 Rakuten | _Merge_ | Merge two ordered arrays of integers, in place, using space O(1).